hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It's created by users
 		- It should be associated "explicitly" to a subnet
 		- It blocks ALL traffic, by default: it only includes "*" rule only
-- Best Practice:
-	- Inbound and Outbound Rules # should use an increment of 100:
-		- 100 for the 1st IPv4 rule, 101 for the 1st IPv6 rule
-		- 200 for the 2nd IPv4 rule, 201 for the 2nd IPv6 rule
-	- Ensure that you place the DENY rules earlier in the table than the ALLOW rules that open the wide range of ephemeral ports
-- Use cases:
-	- Because of NACL management overhead (4 sets of rules for each communication),
-	- They tend not to be used all that much generally in production usage (Security Groups are preferred)
-	- They're used when we have an explicit deny that we would like to add (E.g., an IP @ we were attacked from)
 - Associations:
 	- It could be associated with multiples subnets
 	- A subnet has to be associated with 1 NACL